+44 (0)20 7605 4123 Student Login

 3. Who is responsible

-3.1 In London Hauke Tallon, as the Chief Executive, has overall responsibility for ensuring that there is adequate and appropriate first aid equipment, facilities and qualified first aid personnel and for ensuring that the correct first aid procedures are followed.
+3.1 Hauke Tallon, as the Chief Executive, has overall responsibility for ensuring that there is adequate and appropriate first aid equipment, facilities and qualified first aid personnel and for ensuring that the correct first aid procedures are followed.

 3.4 The first aiders: The main duties of first aiders are to give immediate emergency first aid to course participants, staff or visitors when needed and to ensure that an ambulance or other professional medical help is called when necessary.
 First aiders are to ensure that their first aid certificates are up to date by liaising with the Facilities Manager.